rva2007/javarush-git-test/README.md

 # javarush-git-test
 RRR
-Thai is just a simple test.
+This is just a simple test.